tranminhtan/droid-arch-comp-kotlin/README.md

-# Currency Rates & Convertion
+# Currency Rates & Conversions
 About
 -----
 The app shows currency rates and converts rates.
 The data is updated every one second